-\textit{Insensitivity to frustration}.---An alternative argument for the unmagnetized nature of random regular graphs [Fig.~\ref{fig:heterogeneity}(g)] could be that they have fewer short loops compared to random graphs \cite{Wormald1981, Bonneau2017}, so they appear locally treelike.
-Thus, $S_{\text{total}}$ is small due to lack of frustration, not because of homogeneity.
-To test this proposition, we directly vary the number of short loops in two different ways and see its effect on $S_{\text{total}}$: First, we uniformly sample from random graphs without loops of up to a given size $l$ \cite{Bayati2018}.
-We find that the total-spin distribution is almost unaffected by removing all triangles ($l=3$).
-As $l$ is increased further, $\bar{S}_{\text{total}}$ eventually drops to zero at some threshold $l = l_c$ [Fig.~\ref{fig:frustration}(a)]; however, $l_c$ depends strongly on the number of bonds $N_e$ and $\bar{S}_{\text{total}}$ does not appear to be sensitive as to whether $l$ is even or odd.
+\textit{Insensitivity to frustration}|An alternative argument for the unmagnetized nature of random regular graphs [Fig.~\ref{fig:heterogeneity}(g)] could be that they have fewer short loops compared to random graphs \cite{Wormald1981, Bonneau2017}, so they appear locally treelike.
+Thus, $S_{\text{total}}$ is small due to lack of local frustration, not homogeneity.
+To test this proposition, we vary the number of short loops in two different ways: First, we uniformly sample random graphs with a minimum loop size (girth) $l$ \cite{Bayati2018}.
+We find that the total-spin distribution is almost unaffected by removing all triangles.
+As $l$ is increased, $\bar{S}_{\text{total}}$ eventually drops to zero close to the maximum girth $l_{m}$ [Fig.~\ref{fig:frustration}(a)]; however, $l_{m}$ depends strongly on the number of bonds $N_e$ \cite{Verstrate2016}, and $\bar{S}_{\text{total}}$ does not appear to be sensitive to whether $l$ is even or odd.
 Instead, it follows the variation in the degree distribution, which becomes progressively narrower with the removal of short loops [Fig.~\ref{fig:frustration}(b)].
 Thus, we infer that $S_{\text{total}}$ is dictated by the heterogeneity and not by the frustration.
-Second, we follow Ref.~\cite{Holme2002} to augment the Barab{\'a}si-Albert model with a triangle formation step, which allows one to tune the number of triangles without changing the degree distribution or the assortativity.
-As shown in Fig.~\ref{fig:frustration}(c), this yields a weak variation of $\bar{S}_{\text{total}}$ which is reproduced by the optimal bipartition.
-We also find that $\bar{S}_{\text{total}}$ does not vary appreciably with shorter path lengths in small-world graphs (see Supplement \cite{SuppMat}).
+Second, we follow Ref.~\cite{Holme2002} to augment the Barab{\'a}si-Albert model with a triangle formation step, which allows one to tune the number of triangles without affecting the degree distribution or assortativity.
+As shown in Fig.~\ref{fig:frustration}(c), this yields a weak variation of $\bar{S}_{\text{total}}$.
+We also find that $\bar{S}_{\text{total}}$ does not vary significantly with shorter path lengths in small-world networks (see End Matter).

-While this indifference to frustration may be counterintuitive, note the same holds on lattices, where both non-frustrated (e.g., square) and frustrated (e.g., Kagome) cases have $S_{\text{total}} = 0$, albeit with very different magnetic order.
-Likewise, we expect frustration to be important in setting the order on general networks.
+While this indifference to frustration may be counterintuitive, note the same holds on regular lattices, where both non-frustrated (square) and frustrated (Kagome) cases have $S_{\text{total}} = 0$, albeit with distinct spin ordering.
+However, its extension to general networks is indeed surprising and demands a deeper explanation.